Alessandro-AP/JWTAuthentication/README.md

 ## Usage
 Documentation swagger https://app.swaggerhub.com/apis-docs/gaetan.zwick/Authentication-MIcroservice/v1

-Once the application has been launched, 2 actions are possible:
+Once the application has been launched, two actions are possible:

-**Register**: A user can register at the endpoint `/register` by sending an HTTP POST request containing a JSON body with username and password (as in the example)
+1. **Register**: A user can register at the endpoint `/register` by sending an HTTP POST request containing a JSON body with a username and a password (see the example below)

 ![register](reamde_images/register.png)

-**Login** : A user can login to the `/login` endpoint by sending an HTTP POST request containing a JSON body with username and password (as in the example)
+2. **Login** : A user can login to the `/login` endpoint by sending an HTTP POST request containing a JSON body with a username and a password (see the example below)

 ![login](reamde_images/login.png)

+---

 <!-- CONTACT -->
 ## Contact